t2-project/documentation/source/guides/deploy.rst

 Deployment
 ======================

-This section describes two ways to deploy the T2-Project.
+| This section describes two ways to deploy the T2-Project.
-Either on an Kubernetes Cluster or as Dockercontainer with docker compose.
+| Either on a Kubernetes Cluster or as Docker container with Docker compose.
-The images for the T2-Projects services come from `here <https://hub.docker.com/u/stiesssh>`__ at docker hub.
+| The images for the T2-Projects services come from `here <https://hub.docker.com/u/stiesssh>`__ at docker hub.
-The images for the services from eventuate come also from dockerhub: `eventuateio <https://hub.docker.com/u/eventuateio>`__
+| The images for the services from eventuate come also from dockerhub: `eventuateio <https://hub.docker.com/u/eventuateio>`__

 This section also describes how to build an run the T2-Projects services locally, however this is discouraged unless you want to develop